Albanese elected Australia's leader in complex poll result | Politics

 But it remained unclear whether Albanese's party could form a majority government or have to rely on the support of an increased number of independents and minor party lawmakers who won seats in Saturday's election, in results analysts described as extremely complicated, and which also mirrored the face of modern Australia.

-With counting set to continue for many days as postal votes are tallied, one prospect that emerged was that Albanese may need to be sworn in as acting prime minister — possibly as early as Sunday — to attend Tuesday's Quad summit in Tokyo with US President Joe Biden, Japanese Prime Minister Fumio Kishida and Indian Prime Minister Narendra Modi.
+With counting set to continue for many days as postal votes are tallied, one prospect that emerged was that Albanese may need to be sworn in as acting prime minister to attend Tuesday's Quad summit in Tokyo with US President Joe Biden, Japanese Prime Minister Fumio Kishida and Indian Prime Minister Narendra Modi.

 The election delivered a clear rebuke to Australia's traditional two-party system, both to Labour and the heavily defeated conservative coalition led by the Liberal party's outgoing Prime Minister Morrison.
 The major parties bled votes to fringe parties and independents, including in many seats considered Labour or coalition strongholds.

-Needing 76 seats in the lower Parliamentary chamber, the House of Representatives, to govern in their own right, Labour on Sunday morning had won 72, with 66.3% of votes counted, according to the Australian Broadcasting Corp.
+Needing 76 seats in the lower Parliamentary chamber, the House of Representatives, to govern in its own right, Labour on Sunday afternoon was being called the winner in 71, with 67% of votes counted, according to the Australian Broadcasting Corp.

-The Liberal-National coalition had secured just 50 — drastically down from its bare-majority 76 in the 2019 poll, in what analysts called a fierce rejection of Morrison and his team's handling of many issues in its three-year term including climate, COVID-19, women's rights, political integrity and natural disasters such as bushfires and floods.
+The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll, in what analysts called a fierce rejection of Morrison and his team's handling of many issues in its three-year term including climate, COVID-19, women's rights, political integrity and natural disasters such as bushfires and floods.

 A total of 15 seats had been declared for independents or minor party candidates.
 Of these, three were from the environment-centric Green party and 12 were non-aligned politicians, with up to nine of those so-called teal independents.